 - Features: great security, geo-unblocking, torrent support, download speeds

-Surfshark is a smart little VPN that, despite starting not even a year ago, already has lots of servers and is great for unlocking geo-restricted software.
+Surfshark VPN is a smart little VPN that, despite starting not even a year ago, already has lots of servers and is great for unlocking geo-restricted software.

 Surfshark doesn’t ask a great deal for its services.
 Indeed, if you shop around its affiliates, it’s possible to get this VPN for less than two dollars per month.
 This really isn’t a bad asking price for something that’s quickly climbing the lists of best VPN.